-- 1 Connect the power adapter port cable to the system board [1]. - 2 Place the power adapter port into its slot on the palmrest [2]..
+- 1 Connect the power adapter port cable to its connector on the system board [1]. - 2 Place the power adapter port into its slot on the palmrest [2].

-- Replace the metal bracket over the power adapter port [1]. - 4 Replace the single (M2x3) screw to secure the power adapter port in the palmrest assembly [2].
+- Replace the metal bracket over the power adapter port [1]. - 4 Replace the single (M2x3) screw to secure the power adapter port to the palmrest assembly [2].